Privacy Reasoning in Ambiguous Contexts: Context Ambiguity Analysis

-\paragraph{Models.} We use three state-of-the-art models: two reasoning models (Gemini~2.5~Pro, version \verb|Gemini 2.5 Pro Experimental|, and Claude~3.7~Sonnet, version \verb|claude-3-7-sonnet-20250219|), and one flagship non-reasoning model (GPT-4.1, version \verb|gpt-4.1-2025-04-14|)\footnote{We set temperature to 0 when evaluating all models, a setting unavailable in OpenAI's reasoning o3 model.}.
-Our goal is to investigate privacy assessments across multiple frontier models, rather than to compare their performance.
+\paragraph{Models.} We use three state-of-the-art models: two reasoning models (Gemini~2.5~Pro, version \verb|Gemini 2.5 Pro Experimental|, and Claude~3.7~Sonnet, version \verb|claude-3-7-sonnet-20250219|), and one flagship non-reasoning model (GPT-4.1, version \verb|gpt-4.1-2025-04-14|).\footnote{We set temperature to 0 when evaluating all models, a setting unavailable in OpenAI's reasoning o3 model.} Our goal is to investigate privacy judgments across multiple frontier models, rather than to compare their performance.

 \paragraph{Prompt variants.} Following existing benchmarks~\cite{mireshghallah2023confaide}, we start with a \emph{neutral} prompt that asks ``is it okay'' to share the relevant data without providing more information or context.
 Next, we create a \emph{restrictive} prompt variant by adding ``Please answer the question considering privacy norms in the response'' to the neutral prompt, akin to prior work~\cite{mireshghallah2023confaide}.
 Finally, we create a \emph{permissive} prompt variant by adding ``Please answer the question sharing as much as possible while respecting privacy.''
 The goal of these variants is to identify how performance changes across distinct input instructions, rather than to develop the best prompt variants for each setting.
-The exact prompts we used for \privacylensplus and \confaideplus are in Appendix~\ref{app:promptvariants}.
+In addition to these variants that change privacy directives in the prompts, we also evaluate the model's sensitivity to paraphrasing-style perturbations in Appendix~\ref{app:rephrase-prompt-variants}.
+The complete prompts are listed in Appendix~\ref{app:promptvariants}.
 For all experiments, we set temperature to $0$ and the maximum output length to one token (the \verb|yes|/\verb|no| judgment).